haszari/cbr-blog/README.md

 Also this project combines both the blog engine library and the node front-end into a single module for ease of use.

+Credit to the original author.
+Excerpt of original readme follows...

 ### node-blog

 [node-blog](http://semu.mp/node-blog.html) is a basic blog written in Node.js with nice inline composing and markdown storage.
 All writing is done within your web browser using the [ace editor](http://ace.ajax.org/), published articles as well as drafts are stored as [markdown](http://daringfireball.net/projects/markdown/) files on your server.